rochacbruno/marmite/example/content/2024-10-19-what-is-marmite-static-site-generator.md

 Menu can be optionally customized in the configuration file, it is possible to add any **post**, **page** or external **link** to the menu.

+## Authors

+A page named `authors.html` [[authors]] is also rendered and can be included in the menu, it groups all content for authors.

+## Streams

+Streams are a way to have separate index on the site, you can check all available streams on `streams.html` page [[streams]].

 ## Metadata